nccgroup/ScoutSuite/README.md

 ## Description

-Scout Suite is a multi-cloud security auditing tool/, which enables assessing the security posture of cloud environments.
+Scout Suite is a multi-cloud security auditing tool, which enables assessing the security posture of cloud environments.
 Using the APIs exposed by cloud providers, Scout gathers configuration data for manual inspection and highlights risk areas.
 Rather than pouring through dozens of pages on the web consoles, Scout provides a clear view of the attack surface automatically.